John Sullivan (general): Rhode Island

 In early 1778, Sullivan was transferred to the post of Rhode Island where he led Continental troops and militia.
 It was intended he work together with a French Navy fleet to assault or besiege British-held Newport.
 The attempt was called off when the French fleet of Admiral d'Estaing was scattered and damaged by a storm.
 Owing to the damage to his ships and discouraged by the arrival of a British fleet under Lord Howe, D'Estaing withdrew to Boston.
 The British garrison of Newport then sortied, forcing Sullivan into retreat after fighting the inconclusive Battle of Rhode Island in August 1778.
 Sullivan wrote a letter to D'Estaing protesting what he saw as treachery and cowardice and describing it as "derogatory to the honor of France".

-Expedition against Iroquois
+Sullivan Expedition

+In the summer of 1779, Sullivan led a scorched earth campaign in Western New York against the Iroquois, who were allied to the British.
+Washington ordered the campaign, which came to be known as the Sullivan Expedition, in response to several American defeats at Iroquois hands, such as the Battle of Wyoming and Cherry Valley massacre.
+Sullivan and his troops destroyed 40 Iroquois villages and numerous crop fields, forcibly displacing 5,000 Iroquois to British-controlled Fort Niagara.
+200 Iroquois were killed by American troops, including several women and children.
+During the harsh winter of 1779–1780, several hundred more Iroquois died from starvation or disease at Fort Niagara.

-In the summer of 1779, Sullivan led the Sullivan Expedition, a campaign against the Iroquois in western New York.
-He pushed his troops so hard that their horses became unusable and killed them on this campaign, creating the namesake for Horseheads, New York.
-The lukewarm response of Congress was more than he could accept.
-Broken, tired and again opposed by Congress, he retired from the army in 1779 and returned to New Hampshire.
+During the expedition, Sullivan pushed his troops so hard that many of their horses weakened and died, creating the namesake for the town of Horseheads, New York.
+The conduct of American troops during the expedition has been described as genocidal by several scholars, though other describe it as ethnic cleansing and some reject the label of genocide entirely.
+Sullivan returned from the expedition to a lukewarm response from Congress, which was more than he could accept.
+Disappointed by Congress' estimation of his expedition, Sullivan resigned from the Continental Army in 1779 and returned to New Hampshire.